-In all three Multidisciplinary Design courses, teams of students with disparate engineering backgrounds will come together to tackle exciting design challenges.
+In Multidisciplinary Design courses, teams of students with disparate academic backgrounds will come together to tackle exciting design challenges.
 While practicing a user-centered design thinking process, teams will understand the essential need behind a problem, prototype solutions, test their prototypes, and present a final solution.
 Students will also learn to collaborate among different working styles, and they will introduce their peers to new skill sets from their engineering discipline.

 EN.500.307 Foundations of Multidisciplinary Design, 3 credits

 In the Foundations class, students across all academic years will collaborate on design challenges in multidisciplinary teams.
 The project topics may come from the course instructors, a JHU project partner, or an external project partner.
-Applications are now open for Spring 2021.